Frequently Asked Questions

 Our program is geared toward high school students learning to write critical and persuasive essays for academic purposes.
 Courses will build skills and confidence as students navigate high school writing assignments and the college admissions process.
 College students who feel that they did not receive adequate preparation in high school may also find our courses beneficial.

-In-person classes are offered at public libraries, schools, and other locations convenient to students.
-In addition, we offer live, online Zoom sessions.
-Our current experience shows that a live, face-to-face approach (rather than pre-recorded videos and courses) is most effective.
-This allows teachers to diagnose and respond to issues in student writing more precisely and personally, rather than relying on pre-recorded videos and courses that often miss important moments.
+We offer personal, one-on-one and small group workshops on the College Admissions Essay.
+They take place in libraries, schools, and other locations convenient to students/families.
+In addition, we offer live Zoom sessions to students around the world.
+Our experience shows that a live, face-to-face approach (rather than pre-recorded videos and courses) is most effective.
+This allows teachers to diagnose and respond to issues in student writing more precisely and personally, rather than relying on pre-recorded videos/courses that often miss important moments.

 Do you teach the “5-paragraph essay”?